DanielLagally/tum-shells/README.md

 #### As a template
 `nix flake init -t github:DanielLagally/tum-shells#<name>`

-You probably want to enable the direnv with:
+You probably want to enable the direnv with
 `direnv allow`

+Or just run it manually with
+`nix develop`

 #### As a devShell
 With direnv: